What do readers say about Ada & Zangemann?

-Tech media and interested indivisuals have shared their reviews for Ada & Zangemann - A tale of software, skateboards, and raspberry ice cream.
+Tech media and interested individuals have shared their reviews about Ada & Zangemann - A Tale of Software, Skateboards, and Raspberry Ice Cream.

 "A rousing tale of self-reliance, community and standing up to bullies, no matter how powerful they may be."

 "Introduces readers young and old to the power and peril of software.
 It also highlights the accelerating effects of sharing software freely - creating conditions for direct and indirect collaboration which can be a metaphor for the conduct of science.
 Behind it all is a backdrop of ethics of knowledge sharing upon which the arc of human history rides."

 Vint Cerf - Computer Scientist and one of the inventors of the internet

 "I love this book and I love that it can be shared and translated and adapted easily because licensed freely under a Creative Commons license (BY-SA)."

 Lawrence Lessig, Roy L. Furman Professor of Law and Leadership at Harvard Law School, Founder Creative Commmons